al3jandr0/journalscript/README.md

 2.1.3 Test command generates a file in the expected location with the expected template (if any) 2.2 Test journalscript write edit
 2.2.1 Test no new file is created in data directory

+3. Command: help
+3.1 Help adheres to usage / help format
+3.2 Help <command> prints the command-specific usage / help 3.3 Help always exists with 0 code
+3.4 Help prints only to stdout - undecided whether warnings should be allowed?

+## Invariants
+1. Nothing else beside the output of the command is allowed to be printed to stout
+2. No file in the FS is modified except for those in the DATA directory - could make stricter by permitting only 1 file (the most recent one) in DATA to be modified
+3. Env is inmutable.
+No var should be exported or unset
+4. The updated or created file (if any) should adhere to the format <date>.<type>

+### Terminal specific?
+1. Always run as interactive?